William Muir Urquhart: Personal life

 In 1881 William Urquhart married Anna Manning whose pioneer parents had settled near Winlock, not far from Napavine.
 Anna's father, Joseph P. Manning, had crossed on the Oregon trail in 1848.
 His future wife, Caroline Aubert, was part of the same wagon train.
 Urquhart and Anna had four children—James, William, Helen, Louise—who lived in very different circumstance than their pioneer parents.
+In 1895, Urquhart and his siblings prevented his 75-year old father from marrying 15-year old Myrtle Blanchard, who filed a breach of promise lawsuit on what was to be the wedding day.

 The house the Urquharts built in 1902 on Pennsylvania Avenue is today part of the National Register of Historic Places.
 He served for many years as a trustee at the Westminster Presbyterian Church in Chehalis as well as a number of other civic and fraternal organizations.

-Urquhart died at home on April 14, 1933.
-His wife, Anna, had died two years earlier.
+His wife, Anna, died suddenly on February 16, 1920 at their home in the Pennsylvania Avenue-West Side Historic District in Chehalis.
+Urquhart also died at their historic home on April 14, 1933.
 They are buried at Fernhill (Urquhart) Cemetery just a few miles from downtown Chehalis.
 The couple had donated the land for the cemetery and provided a fund for its upkeep.